top of page

 Ever heard the saying that genetics loads the gun, but lifestyle pulls the trigger?

-Research points to several factors that play a role in PCOS and knowing what they are can help us to make informed decisions about our health.
+Research points to several factors that play a role in PCOS.
+Being mindful of what undoubtedly makes PCOS worse is a good starting point to help us to make informed decisions about our health.

 1. Genetics: The risk of developing PCOS is greater if a mother, sister, or aunt has been diagnosed, though the specific gene(s) that causes this has not yet been identified.
 Sorry girls, not much you can do about this one!